-Materiality Audit scope Key audit matters
+Materiality Audit scope

-- For the purpose of our audit we used overall Group materiality of \$0.75 million, which represents approximately 5% of the Group's profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group profit before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- For the purpose of our audit we used overall Group materiality of \$1.2 million, which represents approximately 5% of the Group's profit before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group profit before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.

 - Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - The Group sells personal grooming and beauty appliances to customers across Australia and New Zealand, through retail stores and the Group's website.
 The products are held in the Group's warehouse in Melbourne, and across the retail stores.
-The accounting processes are structured around a group finance function located at the head office in Melbourne. - Amongst other relevant topics, we communicated the following key audit matters to the Risk Committee: - Carrying value of goodwill - Carrying value of inventory - Accounting for supplier rebates - Lease accounting and adoption of new accounting standard AASB 16 - Leases - These are further described in the Key audit matters section of our report.
+The accounting processes are structured around a group finance function located at the head office in Melbourne.